En passant

+Example of en passant, ...bxa3 e.p.

-In chess, en passant (/fr/, "in passing") describes the capture by a pawn of an enemy pawn on the same and an adjacent that has just made an initial two-square advance.
+In chess, en passant (in passing) (Note: /fr/) describes the capture by a pawn of an enemy pawn on the same and an adjacent that has just made an initial two-square advance.
 (Note: Article 3.7.4.1 in the FIDE Laws of Chess) This is a special case in the rules of chess.
-The capturing pawn moves to the square that the enemy pawn passed over, as if the enemy pawn had advanced only one square.
+The capturing pawn moves to the square the enemy pawn passed over, as if the enemy pawn had advanced only one square.
 The rule ensures that a pawn cannot use its two-square move to safely skip past an enemy pawn.

 Capturing en passant is permitted only on the turn immediately after the two-square advance; it cannot be done on a later turn.
 (Note: Article 3.7.4.2 in FIDE Laws of Chess) The capturing move is sometimes notated by appending the abbreviation e.p.